aragilar/dnd-flask/data/documentation/magicitems.md

 ### Paired Items

-Items that come in pairs - such as boots, bracers, gauntlets, and gloves - impart their benefits only if both items of the pair are worn.
+Items that come in pairs---such as boots, bracers, gauntlets, and gloves---impart their benefits only if both items of the pair are worn.
 For example, a character wearing a boot of striding and springing on one foot and a boot of elvenkind on the other foot gains no benefit from either item.

 ## Activating an Item